 When leading a team or group through this envisioning process, I invite each person to choose images representing their vision, then share in a small group and finally each small group shares in the larger group for great sustainable, transformational results; ensuring everyone stays engaged.

-Reflecting back on this envisioning experience from several years ago, this process really went beyond my Cuba mission, representing my career (being in conversations for transformational, sustainable change with leaders and teams; coaches), which involves recognition of and sometimes breaking away from the past, with a bit of playful jumping in and joyful blending of cultures resulting in an even stronger present and future.
+Reflecting back on this envisioning experience from several years ago, this process really went beyond a Cuba mission, representing my career (being in conversations for transformational, sustainable change with leaders and teams; coaches), which involves recognition of and sometimes breaking away from the past, with a bit of playful jumping in and joyful blending of cultures resulting in an even stronger present and future.

 What are you envisioning and how can clarifying your vision powerfully impact you, your team, your organization?